 Middle school and high school youth, or their parents, may pick up and fill out a Child and Youth Program Registration and Sponsor Consent Form at their local Youth Center or Parent Central Services.
 The parent then completes and signs the form and the youth returns the signed form to the Youth Center or Parent Central Services.
-If a special need is identified, a CYS Health Screening Tool will be sent to the parent to complete and return to Parent Central Services, or Youth Center.
+If a special need is identified, the appropriate paperwork will be sent to the parent to complete and return to Parent Central Services, or Youth Center.

-Youth may attend Youth Center Programs (no field trips or special events until registration is finalized) as a guest member immediately upon receipt of the completed and signed form.
+Youth may attend Youth Center Programs (except field trips or special events) as a guest member until registration is finalized.

 Once registration is validated and, if required, the Health Screening Tool is completed and returned, an annual pass will be issued to the youth by Parent Central Services.
-52% of Active

-Duty Soldiers

-are married,

-43% have children.